Best holiday destinations in Portugal in 2021

 Holidays for couples

-Portugal’s pousadas make up a unique network of heritage hotels – you can stay in a Moorish castles or a Baroque palace at a very reasonable cost.
-Let Wexas Travel show you best places to stay and itineraries.
+Portugal’s pousadas make up a unique network of heritage hotels – you can stay in a Moorish castle or a Baroque palace at a very reasonable cost.
+Let Wexas Travel show you best places to stay and tailor-made itineraries.

 For a city break, there are few European capitals to beat Lisbon; pick from vintage-inspired apartments in the hip Baixa neighbourhood, or plan a romantic break with a stay at the chic Memma Alfama hotel.